 As the IBQC will be hosted by the University of Canberra, there will exist the opportunity for students to avail themselves of the resources of the Centre with a view to carrying out further research on best practice regulatory ecology and establishing postgraduate study pathways.

-The IBQC will generate an online library that will evolve into a compilation of best practice research publications and papers to generate a resource for students, law reformers, policymakers, practitioners and academics.
+The IBQC has developed an online library that continues to evolve into a compilation of best practice research publications and papers to generate a resource for students, law reformers, policymakers, practitioners and academics.

-The IBQC will also, in the fullness of time, become a sounding board providing opinion on the viability of regulatory initiatives in terms of their benchmarking with best-practice research on point.
+The IBQC aspires to become a sounding board providing an opinion on the viability of regulatory initiatives in terms of their benchmarking with best-practice research on point.